foghill/blogapp/README.md

 3. functionality to add new blogs via RESTful API - POST
 4. deleting blogs via RESTful API - DELETE

+## How to run

+1. Start the JSON Server with `npx json-server --watch db.json -p8000`
+2. then `npm start`

 ## The components include:

 1. **App.js** - the main component, which uses BrowserRouter to link all the pages, give them paths, and load components to that page